Morwenn/cpp-fold/README.md

 ```

 In this example, the elements of the parameter pack `args` will be added
 from left to right.
-ADL is used to find the good overloads of `operator+`
+ADL is used to find the right overloads of `operator+`
 for the different elements.
 The `sum` function above performs a left fold.
-To perform a right fold, we only have to switch the order of `args` and
+To perform a right fold, one only has to switch the order of `args` and
 `...` in the fold expression:

 ```cpp